Search Term Clustering | Yext Hitchhikers Platform

 Viewing Clusters in the Platform

-In the Summer ‘21 Release we’re introducing Cluster Performance, which will make it easier for admins to optimize their search experiences at scale.
-Search term clusters will automatically be categorized into four groups based on size and quality:
+Performance groups make it easier for admins to optimize their search experiences at scale.
+Search term clusters will automatically be categorized into four groups based on quality and size:

 - Needs Attention - Large Cluster